Read, Write, and Review Nuclear Literature

 Our guest was Dr. Leonardo Bandarra from the University of Duisburg-Essen.

 Our first community session took place in September.
-In this session, we discussed our research interests, exchanged ideas and got to know eacht other a bit better.
+In this session, we discussed our research interests, exchanged ideas and got to know each other a bit better.

 Our guest was Prof. Benoît Pelopidas from the Nuclear Knowledges programme at Sciences Po Paris.